When you refer to someone’s level of fitness what characteristics come to mind? A strong bench press, great endurance, or a defined six-pack?

 But what if you want to get more precise?
 We’re glad you asked!

-Two of our favorite ways to assess the aerobic and anaerobic energy systems are the 10-minute max calories on the airbike test and the 30/30 x 4 on the rower.
+Two of our favorite fitness tests we use to assess the aerobic and anaerobic energy systems are the 10-minute max calories on the airbike test and the 30/30 x 4 on the rower.

 Want to build your aerobic system?
 Learn how to do just that here.